ravi8147-2005/Bank-Marketing-Prediction-using-Decision-Tree-Classifier/README.md

 Moro, S., Cortez, P., & Rita, P. (2014).
 A Data-Driven Approach to Predict the Success of Bank Telemarketing.
 Decision Support Systems.
 DOI
 ---

+🔮 Future Enhancements
+Tune hyperparameters using GridSearchCV

+Compare performance with Random Forest, Logistic Regression, etc.

+Add SHAP or feature importance explanations

+Deploy as a Streamlit or Flask web app
+---
+🙌 Contributions
+Contributions and suggestions are welcome!
+Please open an issue or pull request.